Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Office 2019 is an excellent choice for users:

-Users of older systems (mainly Windows 10)
+Users of older operating systems (primarily Windows 10)

 Those who do not need to use online collaboration features